wcsd vehicle use procedures and expectations

 - total gallons purchase,

-- and the total dollar amount of purchase.
+- the total dollar amount of purchase,

 SUVs are also available for district employee use through an approved travel request.
 Employees who wish to use SUVs must follow the proper procedures outlined in WCSD Policy 7020 In-State Field and Activity Trips, and have prior approval from the administrators who oversee the budgets.
-SUVs must be requested at least ten working days in advance, 15 days if it requires district administrative approval.
+SUVs should be requested at least ten working days in advance, 15 days if it requires district administrative approval.

 Returning the Vehicle